 which all Jews HAD BEEN held strictly enforced to follow were no longer necessary practice under the New Covenant.

 Some have posed the thought that we are in the ‘age of the Gentiles.’
 I pointed out this thought in a previous post – so… do we live in an ‘age of the Gentiles?’
 No, that thought would presuppose that the ‘age of the Gentiles’ will, at some point end – that salvation will once again be extended ONLY to Jews.
-There is no scriptural precedent for that thought – furthermore, even under the Old Covenant Gentiles could be included in salvation by observing the appropriate Jewish customs (circumcision, law, Levitical priesthood).
-We are not in the ‘age of the gentiles,’ we are living in the age of the Messiah.
+There is no scriptural precedent for that thought – furthermore, even under the Old Covenant Gentiles could be included in salvation by observing the three ordinances mentioned above (circumcision, law, Levitical priesthood).
+We are not in the ‘age of the gentiles,’ we are living in the age of the Messiah – or the more scriptural term ‘the year of the Lord’s favor’ wherein ALL THOSE who call on the name of the Lord shall be saved.

 In this current age we live in, all things are fulfilled in Jesus Christ, and salvation is open to every man, Jew or Gentile.
 No earthly custom, culture, or religion need be observed – Jesus Christ is the fulfillment of all righteousness before God.
 This is the Messianic age, or age of Messiah – and it culminates not when the remnant of Jews return to God through Jesus Christ, but when Jesus Christ returns to the earth.
 (Actually the biblical term for the age we live in is: ‘the year of the Lord’s favor,’ but here, it is far better described as the Messianic age, as the person of Messiah – Jesus Christ – fulfills all righteousness, and imputes it to those who believe in Him, apart from observing the law (Rom 3:28; Gal 2:16).)